-When you hire a company to host your website, you’re basically paying that company to arrange for the code to your website to made available to computers around the world, 24/7/365.
+When you hire a company to host your website, you’re basically paying them to arrange a code for your website that makes it available to computers all around the world, 24/7/365.
 That company may store and run that code on its own computer or rent that computer space from another company.
-This computer is, of course, not at all like our computers, but (in most cases) is one of the hundreds to hundreds of thousands of hard drives accessed by huge banks of servers stored in a data center in a location that may or may not be known to you.
+This computer, of course, is not at all like our computers.
+In most cases, it’s many thousands of hard drives accessed by huge banks of servers stored in a data center, in a location that may or may not be known to you.

 It’s not that the information is secret – most web hosting companies are very forthcoming about where their data centers are and, in some cases, even how they work.
 But the average consumer tends not to be that concerned about where their website is physically hosted, so long as it is up and running all the time and is not so far away that it affects load times or Google’s location factor in its ranking algorithms.